t-tk/upmendex-package/README_upmendex.txt

  * Unicode for internal process and support UTF-8 encoding for input/outout.
    Will work with upLaTeX, XeLaTeX and luaLaTeX.
- * Support Latin (non-English), Greek and Cyrillic scripts as well as Engish and Japanese.
+ * Support Latin (non-English), Greek, Cyrillic and Korean Hangul scripts as well as Engish and Japanese.
  * Apply International Components for Unicode (ICU) for sorting process.